YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ## Changelog as of last update (04/08/2019)

-- USS Baltimore joins the list as T0.5 (T0 w/ USS carriers)
-- USS Alabama joins the list as T1 (T0 if mob fleet flagship)
-- USS Bataan joins the list as T1 (T0.5 w/ carriers)
-- USS Birmingham joins the list as T1.5
+- USS Essex joins the list as T0.
-- USS San Juan joins the list as T2 (T1.5 to T0.5 depending on amount of USS units in fleet; plane hell only)
+- IJN Taihou joins the list as T0.5.
+- SN Avrora was already in as T2.
-- USS Cavalla joins the list as an O2 Sub.
+- USS Albacore joins the list as an O2 Sub.

-- USS Nevada and Oklahoma Kai tier up to T1
-- USS Denver tiers up to T1.5
-- IJN Izumo tiers 'up' to T2 (T1.5 w/ full Fate Sim)
-- KMS Tirpitz tiers down to T1
-- HMS Edinburgh tiers down to T1.5
 <br/><br/>
 ---
 <br/><br/>